At a Glance

 About the Program

-The M.A. in Educational Leadership: Educational Technology and Learning and Preliminary Administrative Services Credential Credential (PASC), Tier I offers a dynamic leadership program designed to give graduates an undeniable advantage—holding both their master's degree and credential—allowing them to meet state standards and work in public or private schools.
+The M.A. in Educational Leadership: Educational Technology and Preliminary Administrative Services Credential Credential (PASC) offers a dynamic leadership program designed to give graduates an undeniable advantage—holding both their master's degree and credential—allowing them to meet state standards and work in public or private schools.

 At APU, we understand the challenges of earning your degree while juggling work, family, and other commitments.
 Our programs are designed to make attending Azusa Pacific simple, so you can reach your educational goals.

-The M.A. in Education Leadership: Educational Technology and Learning and PASC, Tier I offers students a sequenced course design that can be completed through five nine-week terms.
+The M.A. in Education Leadership: Educational Technology and PASC offers students a sequenced course design that can be completed through five nine-week terms.
 Candidates take courses with the same peers throughout the program.
-Studenst take classes just one night a week, with each session lasting approximately four hours.
+Students take classes just one night a week, with each session lasting approximately four hours.
 Students benefit from courses designed to maximize their interaction with other students and professors, creating a rich learning community.

 The candidate assumes leadership responsibilities at a local school or district setting under the guidance of a site supervisor and university mentor throughout the program.
 Field experiences include intensive activities both in the day-to-day functions of administrators and in longer-term policy design and implementation.
 These experiences are closely related to the job performance requirements of administrators.